-More information about this project can be found at: http://www.escolimburg2020.be/ omy.
-Some of the countries are the forerunners of this process with more than half of their energy consumption based on renewable sources (for example Denmark, Sweden, Norway).
-Latvia, Albania and Austria are leading the transition process in CEE countries with about one third of renewable sources in the end consumption of energy (Figure 2, Eurostat 2017).
-However, traditional coal regions, like Hungary, Slovakia and Poland are behind this process.
-Shifting the dominating production models in the traditional coal regions is one of the biggest challenges of energy transition in CEE countries as several aspects (i.e. economic, social, environmental) have to be dealt with at once.
+Some European countries are forerunners of this process with more than half of their energy consumption based on renewable sources (for example Denmark, Sweden, Norway).
+Within the CEE, Latvia, Albania and Austria are leading the transition process. in the end consumption of energy one third comes from renewable sources (Figure 2, Eurostat 2017).
+However, traditional coal regions, like Hungary, Slovakia and Poland are behind this process, with the 1/8 share of energy consumption based on renewable sources.
+Moving away from the dominating production models in the traditional coal regions is one of the biggest challenges of energy transition in CEE countries as several aspects (i.e. economic, social, environmental) must be dealt with at once.